λ fbounded :: Blog

 Sum Types: The OR

-A Shape is either a Circle or a Rectangle — never both, never neither.
+A Colour is either Red, Blue, Yellow, or Custom.
+Never two at once, never something in between.
 This is a sum type (also called a tagged union or variant): a value that is exactly one of a fixed set of alternatives.

-Java’s sealed interfaces (introduced in Java 17, finalised in Java 21) let you express this directly:
+Java gained the same capability with sealed interfaces (introduced in Java 17, finalised in Java 21).
+The Scala definition above translates directly:

-Before sealed interfaces, Java developers reached for enums as a limited substitute:
+Before sealed interfaces, Java developers also reached for enums as a limited substitute:

 enum Direction { NORTH, SOUTH, EAST, WEST }

-An enum with four variants has exactly four possible values — a sum type.
+An enum with four variants has exactly four possible values, making it a sum type.
 Sealed interfaces extend the idea: each variant can carry its own data, and that data can differ between variants.

 Putting Them Together: An Algebra